mluis/calendar/README.md

-# calendar
+# mluis's singularity
-mluis's calendars of interest
+singularities of interest